zanexkun/DecodeLabs-Internship/README.md

 Needs `scikit-learn`, `numpy`, `matplotlib`.

-## Project 3 - Tech Stack Recommender (Content-Based Filtering)
+## Project 3 - Tech Stack Recommender (Content Based Filtering)

-A recommendation engine that maps a user's skills to the closest-matching job roles, using TF-IDF vectorization and cosine similarity - no training, no model, just similarity math.
+A recommendation engine that maps a user's skills to the closest matching job roles, using TF-IDF vectorization and cosine similarity - no training, no model, just similarity math.

-Dataset (`raw_skills.csv`, hand-built) - 10 job roles, each represented as a string of the skills associated with it (e.g. Data Scientist: Python, SQL, Machine Learning, Statistics...).
+Dataset (`raw_skills.csv`, hand-built)  10 job roles, each represented as a string of the skills associated with it (e.g. Data Scientist: Python, SQL, Machine Learning, Statistics...).

 **Pipeline:**
 1. Fit `TfidfVectorizer` on the job roles' skill strings.
-This builds a shared vocabulary and down-weights common skills (like Python, which appears across many roles) while up-weighting rare, specific ones.
+This builds a shared vocabulary and down weights common skills (like Python, which appears across many roles) while up weighting rare, specific ones.
 2. Take the user's input (comma-separated skills, minimum 3), clean and rejoin it into a single string in the same format as the job role rows.
-3. Transform the user's string using the **same already-fitted vectorizer** - not a new one.
+3. Transform the user's string using the **same already fitted vectorizer** not a new one.
 This is the part most tutorials get wrong: TF-IDF needs a shared vocabulary to compare against, so the user's input has to be scored against the vocabulary learned from the job roles, not its own.
-4. Compute cosine similarity between the user's vector and every job role's vector - this measures the angle between them, not their size, so it isn't skewed by how many skills someone lists.
+4. Compute cosine similarity between the user's vector and every job role's vector. this measures the angle between them, not their size, so it isn't skewed by how many skills someone lists.
 5. Sort descending, return the top 3.